umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 - This function should be done as a group, after each member has completed their individual tasks

-Write a function with, inside of `./src/universityWeather.js`, the following type signature:
+Write a function, inside of `./src/universityWeather.js`, with the following type signature:

 ```ts
 interface AverageTemperatureResults {